Data collection

 Simple

 Resulting value will be calculated as a difference between current raw value and previous raw value.
-By raw value is meant the metric’s value originally received from host.
+By raw value it is meant the metric’s value originally received from host.

 Average per second